This year I’m organising and teaching a weekend retreat again, it has been four years since I offered a yoga retreat last time.

 In between the two sessions we have a cup of (herbal) tea and some raw carrot cake I made earlier.

+You are most welcome to join for just one of the classes.
+If you like an extra exercise session you come to the Hall for 5pm.
 If you like to learn/practice meditation and get deeper into the yoga philosophy or if you like the Sanskrit Chants (Kirtan) please come to the hall for 6:30pm.

 Looking forward to seeing you soon.
 Please contact me if you have any questions.